drghirlanda/alex/Docs/AlexManual.md

 subjects.
 Different instances, however, will run different subjects and will not overwrite each other's data files.

-The fact that a subject has been run is signaled by the existence of the corresponding data file (see \hyperref[data-format]{Data format}).
+The fact that a subject has been run is signaled by the existence of the corresponding data file.
 If the experiment is interrupted before it completes, alex will still consider that subject as having been run.
-It is up to you to check that data files are complete (that they have the appropriate number of lines, for example).
-Although this may be inconvenient at times, it is hard to improve upon this situation because there is no way for alex to decide whether important data would be overwritten by re-running a subject.
-If you decide a data file is worthless, either remove it or rename it with something like an `incomplete-` prefix, and alex will automatically re-run that subject.
+It is up to you to check that data files are complete (e.g., that they have the appropriate number of lines).
+Although this may be inconvenient, it is hard to improve upon this situation because there is no way for alex to decide whether important data would be overwritten by re-running a subject.
+If you decide a data file is worthless, either remove it or rename it (e.g., with an `incomplete-` prefix) and alex will automatically re-run that subject.

 To interrupt a running experiment, you can use the interrupt key combination for PEBL: `Ctrl+Alt+Shift+\`.